SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.4.4

+- Fixed the severe issue that the mod is unable to run in 1.21.1.

 ### 1.4.3

 - Fit 1.21.4.